homemadearcade/zero/todo/1_BACKLOG_CHORES.md

 Utils that use state should be hooks

-Maybe Effects -> Game Effects
-Maybe Events -> Game Events or Relation Events?
-Think on this...

 Only Once should be on relation model

+Aggregate all SelectGameInstanceEffect -> SelectInterfaceAction -> into one thing and just have a visibility toggle take care of this...